| Terms of Service

 Warzone differs from other free-to-play games in that there's no way to pay to get an advantage in the game at all.
 As such, it mimics a board-game style setting where all players have equal changes to win each game.

-Originally launched in 2008 under the name WarLight, in 2017, Randy released Warzone (WarLight 2), which added many features while retaining the core game that WarLight built.
+Originally created in 2008 under the name WarLight, in 2017, Randy released Warzone (WarLight 2), which added many features while retaining the core game that WarLight built.
 The game has been continually updated and added to, about once per month, since its launch in 2008.

-Up to 40 players -- working alone or in teams -- amass armies and attempt to conquer each others' territory.
+Up to 400 players -- working alone or in teams -- amass armies and attempt to conquer each others' territory.
 As a turn-based game, Warzone allows players to log in and plot their next move whenever they have a few free minutes.

-1,988 hand-made detailed maps are available, ranging from the planet Earth to New York City to geometric shapes and everything in between.
+2,741 hand-made detailed maps are available, ranging from the planet Earth to New York City to geometric shapes and everything in between.